I-rem/Boot2root/writeup1.md

 ![image](https://github.com/user-attachments/assets/fe8c425d-4bf4-4f84-a23a-fade6151838a)

-Now we get the results of both select 1 query and the whoami command seperated into different columns.
+We get the results of both select 1 query and the whoami command seperated into different columns.
 It appears that the current user is [`www-data`](https://askubuntu.com/questions/873839/what-is-the-www-data-user)

 _The web server has to be run under a specific user._